TUD-INF-IAI-MCI/BrailleIO/README.md

 * Circle
 * Half circle

-The recognizer can be used as followed:
+The recognizer can be used as following:

 ``` C#
 // set up a new blob tracker for tracking related finger blobs as continuous trajectory